6 Advantages to Completing Your Bachelor’s Degree at Rasmussen University

-“I wanted to show my kids that education is very important and it’s something you can continue on with even if you’re a mother, working full-time and married,” says Sarah Kaeding, Rasmussen College Human Resources and Organizational Leadership graduate.
+“I wanted to show my kids that education is very important and it’s something you can continue on with even if you’re a mother, working full-time and married,” says Sarah Kaeding, Rasmussen University Human Resources and Organizational Leadership graduate.
 “You can still go to school and get those things taken care of.
 The flexibility made it possible to reach my goals.”

 Ready to return to a bachelor completer program?

 Committing to further education is always a big decision, and you might need some time to determine what your best path forward is.
-No matter your plans for the immediate future, there are a handful of clear benefits to completing your Bachelor’s degree at Rasmussen College.
+No matter your plans for the immediate future, there are a handful of clear benefits to completing your Bachelor’s degree at Rasmussen University.
 If you’re ready to take the next step, reach out to an admissions advisor to discuss further.